 Connect the $B1/\oplus$ and B2 terminals of the SERVOPACK to the R1 and R2 terminals of the regenerative resistor unit.

-Use Pn600 at the factory setting when you use a Yaskawa regenerative resistor unit.
+When using a regenerative resistor unit, leave Pn600 at its factory setting.
 Set Pn600 when using a non-YASKAWA external regenerative resistor.

 3.7.2 Setting Regenerative Resistor Capacity